top of page

 Maat

-Sepa * My first exhibition in 2018 Neo Pharaonic also featured a poster that I had painted specifically for the event, but it did not share the exhibition title – it was called Propaganda.
+Photo by Kitten, late March 2023 * My first exhibition in 2018 Neo Pharaonic also featured a poster that I had painted specifically for the event, but it did not share the exhibition title – it is called Propaganda.

 bottom of page